 Advanced Care Services

-The Advanced Care Service encompasses the clinics for Ocular Disease and the Specialty Contact Lens Unit.
-To provide diagnostic and therapeutic management of ocular disease and related systemic disease, UEC Advanced Care Service employs sophisticated diagnostic tools, state-of-the-art procedures and teams of health professionals with years of experience in the treatment of specific classes of complex eye and vision abnormalities.
-These interdisciplinary teams may include optometrists who have completed residency programs in ocular disease or hospital-based practice, attending ophthalmologists with clinical expertise in specialty areas, licensed nurse practitioners and social workers.
+The Advanced Care Service provides diagnostic and therapeutic management for patients with ocular disease as well as related systemic disease.
+We also provide specialty contact lenses.
+The UEC Advanced Care Service employs sophisticated diagnostic tools, state-of-the-art procedures and interprofessional health care teams with decades of experience in the treatment of specific classes of complex eye and vision abnormalities.
+These teams may include optometrists who have completed residency programs in ocular disease or hospital-based practice, attending ophthalmologists with clinical expertise in specialty areas, licensed nurse practitioners and social workers.

-The Cornea Service provides diagnostic and treatment options for patients with challenging conditions affecting the anterior part of the eye.
+Diagnostic and treatment options for patients with challenging conditions affecting the anterior portion of the eye.

 Dry Eye Clinic